RishabhRD/rs-stl/docs/how_to_use.md

 ```

 The above algorithms work on `[i, j)` positions of `arr` rather than working
-on full arr.
+on full array `arr`.

-This version is quite useful while writing a new generic algorithms with help
+This version algorithm is highly composable, and thus really useful while writing
-of other already existing algorithms.
+new generic algorithms.
+For normal cases, one may use `rng` and `infix` versions.

 #### rng